Mind the GAP! The Challenges of Scale in Pixel-based Deep Reinforcement Learning: Analyses

 As previously mentioned, there have been a number of recent proposals to enable scaling deep RL networks by using sophisticated architectural modifications.
 We hypothesize that a core reason for their effectiveness is that they are implicitly targetting the bottleneck.
 The strong performance of SoftMoE-1 and tokenized baselines presented by \citet{sokar2025dont} support this claim, as they are primarily re-structuring the encoder output.

 To validate our hypothesis on sparse methods, we evaluated the impact of sparse training techniques when limited to the bottleneck, while keeping all other layers dense.
 We performed this analysis on gradual pruning \citep{ceron2024pruned}, dynamic sparsity (RigL) and static sparsity \citep{graesser2022state,sokar2022dynamic}.
-As shown in the left plot of \autoref{fig:sparseallvsone_pensize}, restricting sparsification to the scaled bottleneck results in improved performance across all sparse training techniques.
+As shown in the top plot of \autoref{fig:sparseallvsone_pensize}, restricting sparsification to the scaled bottleneck results in improved performance across all sparse training techniques.
 This suggests that {\bf applying sparsity only to the bottleneck is sufficient to enable scaling RL networks}.

-In addition to structuring the encoder output, existing techniques effectively reduce the dimensionality of the bottleneck by either structuring the output as tokens (as in SoftMoE) which results in a lower dimensional input to $\psi$, or explicitly masking the majority of input weights (as in sparse methods).
-The right plot of \autoref{fig:sparseallvsone_pensize} confirms this reduction in parameters, and illustrates a positive correlation between scale and performance, which is notably absent in the baseline.
-This suggests that {\bf low-dimensional and structured bottlenecks facilitate scaling deep RL networks}.
+In addition to structuring the encoder output, existing techniques effectively reduce the density of the bottleneck by either structuring the output as tokens (as in SoftMoE) which results in a lower dimensional input to $\psi$, or explicitly masking the majority of input weights (as in sparse methods).
+The bottom plot of \autoref{fig:sparseallvsone_pensize} confirms this reduction in parameters, and illustrates a positive correlation between scale and performance, which is notably absent in the baseline.
+This suggests that {\bf low-density and structured bottlenecks facilitate scaling deep RL networks}.